libp2p/docs/content/concepts/peer-routing.md

 weight: 5
 ---

-Libp2p primarily uses Kademlia DHT for peer discovery.
-Let's dive a little bit into how Kademlia works.
+One of the many mechanisms that libp2p uses for peer routing is Kademlia DHT.
+We will dive into how it works in this article, this will help you further understand more advanced topics.

 ## Static DHT